huggingface/blog/audio-datasets.md

 hood.

 Let's take the example of loading the [GigaSpeech](https://huggingface.co/datasets/speechcolab/gigaspeech) dataset from Speech Colab.
-GigaSpeech is a relatively recent speech recognition dataset for benchmarking academic speech systems.
-It is one of many speech recognition datasets available through the Hugging Face Hub (more in [Section 4](#a-tour-of-audio-datasets-on-the-hub)).
+GigaSpeech is a relatively recent speech recognition dataset for benchmarking academic speech systems, and is one of many datasets available through the Hugging Face Hub.
 To load the GigaSpeech dataset, we simply have to specify the dataset's identifier to the `load_dataset` function.
 GigaSpeech comes in five different split sizes, ranging from `xs` (10 hours) to `xl` (10,000 hours).
 For the purpose of this tutorial, we'll load the smallest of these splits: